ChunaraLab/ChunaraLab.github.io/DSPH/index.md

 ## Delivery
-This short course was delivered as an online 1-credit course at the [NYU School of Global Public Health](https://publichealth.nyu.edu), New York City, United States in Summer 2021.
+This short course was delivered as an online 1-credit course at the [NYU School of Global Public Health](https://publichealth.nyu.edu), New York City, United States in Summer 2021 by <a href="https://rumichunara.github.io">Rumi Chunara</a>.
 A modified version was delivered at [Aga Khan University](https://aku.edu) in Karachi, Pakistan in January 2020.